-vers- the questions pertaining to the restablishment of lost end bearings and lengths of lines, and it is seattnod in. the first instance plot, and of the lands which have greated into private overession.
-The legal significance of the original monuteents, as thus briefly minimal manes it mandatory upon the surveyor to exercise timas the work processes, an outline diagram showing the course and shetch embracing all features usually shown upon the completed official township plat.
-[These maps will be instinctowerle] the waltin penell only, if desired and will be kept the with the progress of the field work.
-The interiors of the sections will havenly completed. the topographical features will be sketched with care while in the view of the surveyory and the position within the section of the varione details which are to be shown an the completed plat will be located with an accuracy commonsurate with their relative inimate tance.
+as the work processes, an outline diagram showing the course and shetch embracing all features usually shown upon the completed official township plat.
+I These maps will be instinctowerle ilreweitin penell only, if desired and will be kept the with the progress of the field work.
+The interiors of the sections will havenly completed. the topographical features will be sketched with care while in the view of the surveyory and the position within the section of the varions details which are to be shown an the completed plat will be located with an accuracy commonsurate with their relative inimate tance.
 This design of the specimen township plat will be deflowed closely in the preparation of the outline discion and topopuplical deter plat recept that himilly controlly be desirable to employ a separate sheet for each of the two purposes.
-These maps will than form the basis of the official plated he ultimate purposed of which is a true and complete graphic representations of the public lands surveyed.
+These maps will than form the basis of the official plated he ultimate purpose of which is a true and complete graphic representations of the public lands surveyed.